 - a.
 To understand the applications of geographical information systems and sciences. - b.
-To provide learning experiences with real world problems.

-d.
-To describe how geographical information is used, managed, and marketed globally.
+To provide learning experiences with real world problems. - c.
+To develop technical skills and competence in data and information acquisition, extraction, management and analysis. - d.
+To describe how geographical information is used, managed, and marketed globally. - e.

-e.
 Analyze different spatial problems in GIS environment.